fac27/FAC-webAgency/README.md

 [The deployed github page](https://fac27.github.io/FAC-webAgency/)

+## About the site
+This is a project for a software development bootcamp at Founders and Coders.
+We were asked to develop a website for an agency, we decided on a post-apocalyptic pest-control agency.
+For some reason.

 ## About the agency
 The Bug Fixers are a fictional team of highly trained professionals, dedicated to protecting what remains of humanity from the various pests that have overrun the world in the wake of the great pestilence.